 Welcome!
 Hopefully you found this page because you realize that you need to improve your parking.

 A city has a lot of cars and not so many parking spaces.
 In fact, most cities have way more cars than parking spaces.
-This article is to help you maximize parking, so that you and your neighbors have a better change of finding a reasonable space.
+This article is to help you maximize parking, so that you and your neighbors have a better chance of finding a space.

 Of course, every place has different parking laws, and those laws are usually designed to give residents a better chance to park.
 If you get a ticket, pay up and learn your lesson.

-Not all streets have marked parking spaces, so it is up to the skill and intelligence of drivers to properly park their cars.
-The following tips are to help drivers park properly in such a situation:
+Not all streets have marked parking spaces, so it is up to driver skill and intelligence to properly park cars.
+The following tips are to help drivers park properly in such a situation.

 Always strive to park in a manner